Claude on Amazon Bedrock: Everything You Need to Know

 Hallucination detection

-Contextual grounding checks compare Claude’s output against the source material (from a Knowledge Base or inline context) and flag or block responses that aren’t well-supported.
+Contextual grounding checks compare Claude’s output against source material and flag or block responses that aren’t well-supported.

 Python · invoke model with guardrailresponse = client.invoke_model(